The MSc in Applied Behaviour Analysis is a Behavior Analyst Certification Board (www.bacb.com) Approved Course Sequence.

 Those students interested in carrying out a placement in the New England Center for Children (NECC) should be aware that the Ulster University cannot guarantee any student a placement position or the number of placements available.
 These decisions are at the discretion of NECC.
 Please also note that Ulster University cannot guarantee any student a work visa for the US, thus any student applying for a visa should not give up employment or book flights until the visa application has been successful.

-Three members of the teaching staff on the MSc in ABA are Board Certified Behaviour Analysts.
+Three members of the teaching staff on the MSc in ABA are Board Certified Behaviour Analysts (Doctoral).
 All staff have a strong record of research and/or teaching in both experimental and applied behaviour analysis.
 This quality of teaching has been recognised through numerous international awards for the dissemination of the science.

 Fees and funding